Ruth's Chris Steak House permanently shutters Charleston restaurant

 The statement gave no indication if the permanent closing resulted from the fallout of the coronavirus pandemic that has forced restaurants to close indoor dining and offer takeout and delivery service only.

 The downtown site opened on Memorial Day in 2015, the 50th anniversary of the founding of Ruth's Chris in New Orleans.
-The high-end steak chain was located in the French Quarter Inn at 166 Church St.
+The restaurant was located in the French Quarter Inn at 166 Church St.

 Other locations operated by the Oswalds in South Carolina remain in operation, according to the restaurant chain's website.
 They include two in Greenville and one each in Columbia and Myrtle Beach.